SeidenkiHensu/BillyTommyTeamUp/README.md

 ### Cloudwatch
 CloudWatch is used for monitoring dashboards and logging for the EC2 instances, load balancers, and other AWS resources.
 With CloudWatch, an alarm could trigger a rollback if the application health check fails.

+### Load Balancer
+The load balancer distributes traffic between the blue and green environments.
+It ensures that users are directed to the active environment and that the inactive environment is only accessible during a rollback.